2016-2017 Traffic & Parking Regulations

 - First semester graduate students may request a waiver in person at the Transportation Services office if their desired zone is no longer available online.

 - Accessible (Handicap) permits and motorcycle permits must be purchased in person at the Transportation Services office.

 - Student permit prices are prorated by semester.

 - Summer semester permits may be purchased at the Transportation Services office.

 - Student permits are billed to the student’s account.
-Payments are processed through the Office of Student Receivables located in room 105 of the Student Services Center.
+Payments are processed through Student Account Services located in room 105 of the Student Services Center.

 - It is the purchaser’s responsibility to report permits as lost in the mail if the permit is not received within ten business days from the date of purchase.
+Permits purchased prior to August 17, 2016 must be reported lost in the mail by August 30, 2016.
 Failure to report a permit lost may result in the individual receiving parking citations and being required to purchase another permit.